henriquejdc/henriquejdc/README.md

 # 🔭 Full Stack Python, Django, Django Rest Framework, C#, Angular, Typescript

 # 🖥️ Study and Knowledge
-- I've been a programmer since I was 14 with Pascal and PHP for the Web.
+- I've been a programmer since I was 14 with Portugol, Pascal and PHP for the Web.
-- In my graduation I used C, C++, Java, Javascript, PHP and Python.
+- In my graduation I used C, C++, Python, Java, Javascript and PHP.
-- Professionally I worked with PHP, Django, Django Rest Framework, Javascript and Angular.
+- Professionally I worked with Django, Django Rest Framework, Javascript, Angular PHP and C#.
 - I have knowledge of SQL and Firebird databases.

 <div align="center">